crumpstrr33/random-stuff/README.md

 These are just random bits of code based on ideas and random curiosity.
 Mostly done for learning purposeful and such.
 They are each described below.

 ## bftree.py
 Will print out a breadth-first tree of a given list.
-Any branch value can be given along with some other small changeable options.
+Any branch factor can be given along with some other changeable options.

 ## bouncing.py
 Uses the tkinter module to simulate bouncing squares and collision detection and response using conservation of energy and momentum.